kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

   type: ClusterIP
   preferDualStack: true # set by user
   ipFamilies:
-    - IPv6 # defaulted, cluster does not support dual stack services, only one ipv6 cidr is provided for services
+    - IPv6 # defaulted, cluster does not support dual stack services, only one IPv6 CIDR is provided for services
   clusterIP: 2001::1  # allocated
   clusterIPs: # allocated
     - 2001::1 # note single entry